Battle of Borodino: Opposing forces

 A series of reforms to the Russian army had begun in 1802, creating regiments of three battalions, each battalion having four companies.
 The defeats of Austerlitz, Eylau and Friedland led to important additional reforms, though continuous fighting in the course of three wars with France, two with Sweden and two with the Ottoman Empire had not allowed time for these to be fully implemented and absorbed.
 A divisional system was introduced in 1806, and corps were established in 1812.
 Prussian influence may be seen in the organizational setup.
-By the time of Borodino the Russian army had changed greatly from the force which met the French in 1805–07.
+By the time of Borodino the Russian army had changed greatly from the force which met the French in 1805–1807.

 Russian forces present at the battle included 180 infantry battalions, 164 cavalry squadrons, 20 Cossack regiments and 55 artillery batteries (637 artillery pieces).
 In total, the Russians fielded 155,200 troops.
-There were 10,000 Cossacks as well as 33,000 Russian militiamen in the area who did not participate in the battle.
+There were 10,000 Cossacks as well as 33,000 Russian militiamen in the area who did not participate in the battle; thus, a total of 43,000 irregulars.
 After the battle the militia units were broken up to provide reinforcements to depleted regular infantry battalions.
 Of the 637 Russian artillery pieces, 300 were held in reserve and many of these were never committed to the battle.

 According to historian Alexander Mikaberidze, the French army remained the finest army of its day by a good margin.
-The fusion of the legacy of the Ancien Régime with the formations of the French revolution and Napoleon's reforms had transformed it into a military machine that had dominated Europe since 1805.
+The vast French military resources in manpower, horsepower, and firepower along with fusion of the legacy of the Ancien Régime with the formations of the French revolution and Napoleon's reforms had transformed it into a military machine that had dominated Europe by 1799.
 Each corps of the French army was in fact its own mini-army capable of independent action.
+Despite being the finest army of its day in 1812, the French military was in decline since the Battle of Austerlitz due to spending military resources in the Peninsular War, and losing the many French veterans in battles such as the Battle of Eylau, the Battle of Aspern, and the Battle of Wagram.